twhyderabad/xtremetesting/README.md

-**Xtremetesting**
+XtremeTesting
+---
+**About**

-It is a 2-day course with hands on exercises, designed to build a community of quality analysts who practice agile methodologies in software testing life cycle.
+It is a 2-day course with hands on exercises by [ThoughtWorks](https://www.thoughtworks.com/), designed to build a community of quality analysts who practice agile methodologies in software testing life cycle.

 This course will help quality analysts gain hands-on experience on Agile Testing Methodologies which can help in delivering quality software.

+This Repo is the website for XtremeTesting event
+---
-**How to build**
+**How to Build**

 - after cloning the repo install the node modules